List of organizations designated by the SPLC as hate groups: Historical trends

 In 1999, the SPLC listed 457 hate groups; that number steadily increased until 2011, when 1,018 groups were listed.
 The rise from 2008 onward was attributed in part to anger at Barack Obama, the first black president of the United States.
 Thereafter, the number of hate groups steadily dropped, reaching a low of 784 in 2014 (a 23% drop).
 However, between 2014 and 2018, the number of hate groups skyrocketed 30%, reaching 892 in 2015; 917 in 2016; 954 in 2017; 1,020 in 2018; and 940 in 2019.
-According to Mark Potok at the SPLC, Donald Trump 2016 presidential campaign speeches "demonizing statements about Latinos and Muslims have electrified the radical right, leading to glowing endorsements from white nationalist leaders such as Jared Taylor and former Klansman David Duke".
-The relative strength of hate groups have varied over time; for example, the Ku Klux Klan has markedly declined, while other white supremacist groups have substantially strengthened.
+According to Mark Potok at the SPLC, Donald Trump 2016 presidential campaign speeches containing "demonizing statements about Latinos and Muslims have electrified the radical right, leading to glowing endorsements from white nationalist leaders such as Jared Taylor and former Klansman David Duke."
+The relative strengths of hate groups have varied over time.
+For example, the Ku Klux Klan has markedly declined, while other white supremacist groups have substantially strengthened.
 In February 2018, the SPLC reported that black nationalist groups expanded to 233 chapters in the United States, up from 193 the previous year.
 The SPLC attributed this growth to a reaction to the mainstream rise of the alt-right, "the latest incarnation of white supremacy", along with the election of Trump as president.
 During the same year, neo-Nazi groups grew from 99 to 121, and anti-Muslim groups increased from 101 chapters to 114.
 Ku Klux Klan groups, meanwhile, fell from 130 groups to 72.

-In its 2019 annual report (covering the year 2018), the SPLC listed 1,020 organizations as active hate groups, categorized by type, as follows: Ku Klux Klan (51), neo-Nazi (112), white nationalist (148), racist skinhead (63), Christian Identity (17), neo-Confederate (36), black nationalist (264), anti-immigrant (17), anti-LGBT (49), anti-Muslim (100), and "other hate" (163, consisting of 15 hate music groups, 8 Holocaust denial groups, 2 male supremacy groups, 30 neo-Völkisch groups, 11 radical traditional Catholic groups, and 97 other groups).
+In 2024, the SPLC listed 533 organizations as active hate groups, categorized by type, as follows: anti-immigrant (17), anti-LGBTQ+ (96), anti-Muslim (31), antisemitic (14), Christian identity (41), general hate (76), hate music (10), Ku Klux Klan (14), male supremacy (16), neo-Confederate (4), neo-Nazi (61), neo-Völkisch (49), racist skinhead (10), radical traditional Catholicism (8), white nationalist (118).
+They also identified 838 antigovernmental groups.

 Pundits, politicians, and some of the designated groups have objected to the SPLC's list.
 The Family Research Council disputed its designation in 2010, and the Center for Immigration Studies disputed the SPLC anti-immigrant designation in 2016.
 In January 2019, Center for Immigration Studies filed a lawsuit against the SPLC over the designation, which was dismissed in September 2019.
 The SPLC's hate group listings have also been criticized by some political observers and prominent Republicans.